Jumper42/blog-website-django/README.md

 # blog-website-django
-Building a blog website with django
+Building a blog website with Django
-I built the web app with django and I used plain css for styling
+I built the web app with Django and I used plain CSS for styling